-Before undertaking his role as Assistant Minister for Defence, David chaired the Joint Standing Committee on Foreign Affairs, Defence and Trade (JSCFADT), and was a voting member on the following parliamentary committees:
+Before his appointment as Assistant Minister for Defence, David chaired the Joint Standing Committee on Foreign Affairs, Defence and Trade (JSCFADT), and was a voting member on the following parliamentary committees:

 - Parliamentary Joint Committee on Intelligence and Security, responsible for oversight of Australia’s six intelligence agencies and national security legislation;